WalletHub, Financial Company

 @WalletHub

-The difference between a CDW and an LDW is that a CDW, or collision damage waiver, only covers you for damage done to a rental car in a crash.
-An LDW, or loss damage waiver, combines a CDW with theft protection in case the car is stolen.
-Some rental car companies, like Avis, use the terms CDW and LDW interchangeably, so it’s best to read the coverage details carefully.
+A collision damage waiver (CDW) only covers you for damage done to a rental car in an accident, while a loss damage waiver (LDW) also provides theft protection in case the car is stolen.
+Some rental car companies, like Avis, use the terms CDW and LDW interchangeably.

 People also ask